Oscar gala delayed as Hollywood gears up for Omicron - ExBulletin

 “Given the uncertainties surrounding the variations and the impact it could have on our community, we believe this is the best and safest decision for our award winners and guests.”

-Last year’s Governors Awards were canceled due to the pandemic, although the main Oscar ceremony was in person in April.

-The Academy statement said “rescheduled plans will come at a later date” for this season’s Governors Awards, while the Oscars themselves are still scheduled to take place on March 27.
+The Academy said “rescheduled plans will come at a later date” for this season’s Governors Awards.
+The main Oscars ceremony is still scheduled to take place on March 27.

-The start of Hollywood’s annual film awards season had seen a return to premieres, galas and in-person receptions in recent months.
+In recent months, Hollywood’s annual film awards season had kicked off with a return to the usual premieres, galas and in-person receptions.

+But several events have been canceled or delayed in the past few days.

+The star-studded Critics Choice Awards gala was also postponed from its early January slot on Wednesday.

 California currently has the lowest positivity rate of any state in the United States at 3.3%, and continues “to lead the nation in vaccine doses administered,” Governor Gavin Newsom said Wednesday.